LLNL/Caliper/doc/sphinx/workflow.rst

 Architecture and Workflow
 ================================

-Caliper's highly modular architecture allow for a wide range of use cases.
+Caliper's highly modular architecture allows for a wide range of use cases.
 For example, it can be used as a library to access application context information from third-party tools, or it can be configured as a stand-alone performance data recorder.